V-GREEN And Etreego Sign Mou To Develop 100,000 Vinfast Charging Portals In Indonesia, The Philippines And Vietnam

-Mr. Nguyễn Thành Dương, CEO of V-GREEN (6th from the left), and Mr. Chin Pin Chien, Chairman of eTreego (7th from the left).
+Mr. Nguy?n Thnh Duong, CEO of V-GREEN (6th from the left), and Mr. Chin Pin Chien, Chairman of eTreego (7th from the left).

 Both parties will actively research and work towards strategic goals, including building and operating 100,000 franchised charging portals for VinFast electric vehicles by 2030.
 Specifically, in the second quarter of 2025, eTreego will deploy 200 pilot charging portals in Vietnam, before expanding into VinFast's two key international markets: Indonesia and the Philippines.